OnnaMira/AbsurdBOT/README.md

 # AbsurdBOT
-Discord bot that retrieves quotes from movies, films, popular speakers using a web scrapper for WikiQuotes  and share memes and funny images using REDDIT API I
+A Discord bot that retrieves quotes from movies, films, video games and popular speakers using a web scrapper for WikiQuotes and share memes and funny images using REDDIT API